Director, School Psychology Program

 Kelly-Vance, L., & Ryalls, B.O.
 (2014).
 Best practices in play assessment and intervention.
 In P. Harrison & A. Thomas, (Eds.), Best practices in school psychology VI.

-Conner, J., Kelly-Vance, L., & Ryalls, B.O. (in press).
+Conner, J., Kelly-Vance, L., & Ryalls, B.O.
+(2014).
 A play and language intervention for two-year-old children: Implications for improving play skills and language.
 Journal of Research in Childhood Education.

 Sempeck, A.N., Kelly-Vance, L., & Ryalls, B.O.
 (2012).
 Cross=cultural relationship: Maternal acculturation, knowledge/beliefs on play and children's play level.
 School Psychology: From Science to Practice, 5, 12-22.